 Graham's successor as the US representative on the GOC was retired diplomat Coert du Bois, whose principal qualification for the job was serving as consul general in Batavia from 1927 to 1930.
 In an unpublished memoir, du Bois described his initial posting in Java as pleasant but uninteresting.
 His most significant achievement was producing nine monographs on such topics as the history of the NEI, the Dutch social structure, and the native peoples of Indonesia.
-The reports, he acknowledged, were dull, but they were also necessary additions to the State Department's limited understanding of the archipelago: "I never heard a yip out of the Department about any of them."
+The reports, he acknowledged, were dull but necessary additions to the State Department's limited understanding of the archipelago: "I never heard a yip out of the Department about any of them."
 Du Bois's return to Indonesia, however, was anything but dull.
 By the end of that assignment, he had co-authored a document that attracted international attention, outraged the Netherlands government, and damaged both his health and his relationship with the State Department.

 Born in Hudson, New York, in 1881, du Bois attended the Biltmore Forest School in North Carolina, an educational choice influenced by family financial reversals that prevented him from following his older brother to Yale.
 He worked for the US Forest Service for more than a decade, and during World War I, he served in France as a major in both of the US Army's regiments of forestry engineers.
 Discharged in 1918, du Bois received an appointment to the Foreign Service the following year.
 While serving as consul general in Naples in 1935, he endured a family tragedy that "put the light out for [his wife] Margaret and me."
-His two daughters, Elizabeth, twenty-three, and Jane, twenty, committed suicide by leaping together from an airplane near London, reportedly because of their anguish over the deaths of two British airmen they knew.15 boats to deliver food in the region.
+His two daughters, Elizabeth, twenty-three, and Jane, twenty, committed suicide by leaping together from an airplane near London, reportedly because of their anguish over the deaths of two British airmen they knew.

+As chief of the State Department's Caribbean office during World War II, du Bois helped organize the West Indies Schooner Fleet, which sailed through waters patrolled by German Uboats to deliver food in the region.
 Retiring from the Foreign Service after the war, du Bois received an "urgent request" from the State Department in January 1948 to succeed Frank Graham as the leader the US GOC delegation in Indonesia.
 After briefings in Washington, du Bois met with Graham in New York on February 3.
-In his journal, du Bois wrote: "[Graham] is afraid his leaving [the] Committee and [the] new man coming out will be interpreted by Indonesians as a retreat from the liberal position he took."16
+In his journal, du Bois wrote: "[Graham] is afraid his leaving [the] Committee and [the] new man coming out will be interpreted by Indonesians as a retreat from the liberal position he took."